-The Amana Colonies, a historic utopian society located in the rolling hills of Iowa’s River Valley, were established shortly before the Civil War by a group of German-speaking European settlers who belonged to a religious group known as the Community of True Inspiration.
+The Amana Colony, a historic utopian society located in the rolling hills of Iowa’s River Valley, was established shortly before the Civil War by a group of German-speaking European settlers who belonged to a religious group known as the Community of True Inspiration.
 Here, they began a communal system of living in seven different villages, which encompassed over 20,000 acres of land.

-The first Community of True Inspiration traces its origins to Himbach, Germany in 1714.
+The first Community of True Inspiration traces its origins to Heimbach, Germany in 1714.
 Community founders J.F.
 Rock (1678-1749) and E.L.
 Gruber (1665-1728) were among many Europeans seeking a more meaningful religious experience than they felt the established churches provided.
-Like many others, Rock and Gruber maintained that the Lutheran Church had become bogged-down in intellectual debate and formalized worship and thus, neglected the spiritual needs of the congregation.
-An increasing desire to return to the basics of Christianity gained popularity in the doctrines articulated by this movement, known as Pietism.
-For Pietists, religion was a personal experience with an emphasis on sincere humility and earnest study of the Bible.
-The Community of True Inspiration was one of several groups which emerged from Pietism.
+Like many others, Rock and Gruber maintained that the Lutheran Church had become bogged down in intellectual debate and formalized worship, which neglected the spiritual needs of the congregation.
+An increasing desire to return to biblical doctrine with an emphasis on individual piety gained popularity.
+The Community of True Inspiration was one of several groups that emerged from Pietism.

 The Inspirationist beliefs attracted many followers, and congregations were established throughout Germany and surrounding regions.
 Because Inspirationists declined to perform military duty, take state-required oaths, or send their children to church-run schools, the congregations were often in conflict with church and governmental authorities.
-Many members of the Community of True Inspiration were punished with fines, imprisonment and public beatings.
+Many members of the Community of True Inspiration were punished with fines, imprisonment, and public beatings.
 Nevertheless, the Inspirationist movement flourished through the mid-18th century.
-However, by 1750, there were no longer any Werkzeuge and both Rock and Gruber were dead.
-The movement declined and faded in the midst of European wars and economic depression.
+However, by 1750, both Rock and Gruber were dead and the movement declined and faded in the midst of European wars and economic depression.

 By 1840 there were nearly 1000 members of the Community of True Inspiration, many living on the estates in Hesse.
 This growth took place in spite of persecution from German officials.
 The government, closely tied to the Lutheran church, viewed the Community’s theology as a political threat.
 Even in Hesse, Inspirationists were fined for their refusal to send children to state schools.
-Rising costs and several years of drought aggravated the conditions on the estates.
-Metz and other leaders realized that they must seek a new home for the Community in America.
+Rising costs and several years of drought aggravated the conditions on the estates, causing Metz and other leaders to realize that they must seek a new home for the community.

-In September, 1842 a committee led by Christian Metz traveled to America in search of land on which to relocate the Community of True Inspiration.
-They purchased a 5,000-acre site in western New York, near Buffalo, and by the end of 1843 nearly 350 Inspirationists had immigrated to the new settlement, which they named “Ebenezer,” meaning “hitherto hath the Lord helped us.”
+In September 1842 a committee led by Christian Metz traveled to America in search of land on which to relocate the Community of True Inspiration.
+They purchased a 5,000-acre site near Buffalo, New York and by the end of 1843 nearly 350 Inspirationists had immigrated to the new settlement, which they named “Ebenezer,” meaning “hitherto hath the Lord helped us.”

 From the start, in order to facilitate all members of the community to come to America and live together, all property in Ebenezer was held in common.
 The initial plan was that after some time, the land would be divided among the people according to their contribution of money and labor.
 However, leaders saw that the disparity in wealth, skills and age would make it difficult for all to purchase a portion of land and the community would fall apart as a result.
 Therefore; in 1846, a constitution was adopted which established a permanent communal system.
 Any debate on this was resolved when Metz spoke a divine pronouncement endorsing the communal system.